 Mycenae Lion Gate

-Mycenae, a UNESCO site, is an uphill hike from the Lion Gate.
-There is a paved path that you can use if you are in a wheelchair which is taking you to most of the site.
+Mycenae, a spectacular UNESCO site, is an uphill hike from the Lion Gate.
+There is a paved path that you can use if you are in a wheelchair which is taking you to some parts of the site.

 If you are on a cane, you can rest on one of the nice benches around with views of the lower ruins and the hills around the sites.